anuragkapur/anuragkapur.github.io/blog/programming/node/_posts/the-complete-node-js-developer-course-2nd-edition-udemy.md

 // install as a global utility - doesn't add to the project specific package.json npm install <package-name> --global

+// install as a dev dependency only npm install <package-name> --save-dev
 ```

 * node_modules directory shouldn't be committed to git